Ajay-Dhangar/CodeMastermindHQ/docs/react/create-react-app/getting-started/getting-started.md

 npx create-react-app my-app --template typescript
 ```

-If you already have a project and want to add TypeScript, check out our [Adding TypeScript](./adding-typescript) documentation.
+If you already have a project and want to add TypeScript, check out our <u>Adding TypeScript</u> documentation.

 ## Selecting a Package Manager